programcode200/backend/Readme.md

 All ways remember database is always in another contienet. so when you talk with db take time, so always use (async and await) and (try and catch).

+# mongodb atlas and mongodb structure

+Hierarchy in MongoDB Atlas:

+1. Project:

+The top-level container in MongoDB Atlas.
+A project can contain multiple clusters (but only one free-tier cluster per project).
+A project organizes your resources, including databases, clusters, users, and network access configurations.

+2. Cluster:

+A cluster is a set of MongoDB servers (nodes) that handle your databases.
+Inside a project, you can have one or more clusters.
+Each cluster hosts databases.
+A free-tier project allows only one M0 (free-tier) cluster.

+3. Database:

+A database is a container inside a cluster.
+Each database holds collections.
+You can create multiple databases inside a cluster.

+4. Collection:

+A collection is a group of documents, similar to a table in a relational database.
+Collections are stored inside databases.
+Collections don’t enforce a schema, so documents in the same collection can have different structures.

+5. Document:

+A document is the individual data record, stored in JSON-like format (BSON in MongoDB).
+A document is similar to a row in a relational database.
+Documents are stored inside collections.

+Hierarchy Example:
+Project: MyProject

+Cluster: Cluster0
+Database: ecommerceDB
+Collection: products
+Document: {"_id": 1, "name": "Laptop", "price": 1000}
+Collection: users
+Document: {"_id": 101, "name": "John Doe", "email": "johndoe@example.com"}

 # dotenv
 require('dotenv').config()          give path here ====>  // require('dotenv').config({path: './env'})